-Derivation of a Health Based Guidance Value
+Establishment of a Health Based Guidance Value

 - 2. In 1975, the SCF evaluated curcumin (chemical name: diferuloylmethane).
-No ADI was set by SCF as they considered that curcumin (from natural foods) could be classified as colour for which an ADI could not be established but which is nevertheless acceptable for use in food (SCF, 1975). - 3.
-In 1995, JECFA evaluated the results of toxicology and carcinogenicity studies in rats and mice administered turmeric oleoresin containing 79-85 % curcuminoids (National Toxicology Program (NTP), 1993).
+They considered that curcumin (from natural foods) could be classified as a colour and although an ADI could not be established it was nevertheless acceptable for use in food (SCF, 1975). - 3.
+In 1995, JECFA evaluated the results of toxicology and carcinogenicity studies in rats and mice administered turmeric oleoresin containing 79-85 % curcuminoids conducted by the National Toxicology Program (NTP, 1993).

 After 15 months of treatment, absolute and relative liver weights were increased in both male and female mice in the mid- and highest-dose groups relative to controls.
-The No Observed Adverse Effect Level (NOAEL) for liver enlargement was 2000 mg/kg in the diet, equal to 220 mg/kg bw/ day.
-On the basis of the NOAEL of 220 mg/kg bw/day in the carcinogenicity study of mice and a safety factor of 200, JECFA established a temporary ADI of 0-1 mg/ kg bw and extended it, pending the submission of the results of a reproductive toxicity study with curcumin (FAO/WHO, 1995).
+The No Observed Adverse Effect Level (NOAEL) for liver enlargement was 2000 mg/kg in the diet, equal to 220 mg/kg bw/day.
+On the basis of this NOAEL and a safety factor of 200, JECFA established a temporary ADI of 0-1 mg/ kg bw and extended it, pending the submission of the results of a reproductive toxicity study with curcumin for review in 1998 (FAO/WHO, 1995).

 - 4. In 2004, JECFA noted that the turmeric oleoresin used in the NTP (1993) study did not comply with the current specification for curcumin.

-JECFA withdrew the temporary ADI and established an ADI for curcumin of 0-3 mg/kg bw based on significant decreases in the average bodyweights of Wistar rat F2 generation pups in a reproductive toxicity study (FAO/WHO, 2004). - 5.
-In 2010, based on the study used by JECFA, the EFSA ANS panel concluded that the present database supported an ADI of 3 mg/kg bw/day, also based on significant decreases in the average bodyweights of Wistar rat F2 generation pups (EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS), 2010).
+JECFA withdrew the temporary ADI and established an ADI for curcumin of 0-3 mg/kg bw based on a NOAEL of 250 mg/kg bw/day for significant decreases in the average bodyweights of Wistar rat F2 generation pups in a reproductive toxicity study dosed at 960 1100 mg/kg bw/day and application of a safety factor of 100 (FAO/WHO, 2004). - 5.
 In this study, Wistar rats were fed diets containing curcumin (> 90 % purity) at doses equal to 0, 130-140, 250-290 and 850-960 mg/kg bw/day in males, and 0, 160, 310-320 and 1000-1100 mg/kg bw/day in females.
 The total period of treatment was 21 weeks for the parental generation and 24 weeks for the F1 generation.
 No treatment-related clinical signs of toxicity during the study were reported. - 6.
 Significant decreases in the average weights of the F2 generation pups were observed at days 1 and 7 at the intermediate dose, and on days 7, 14 and 21 at the high dose.
 These decreases represented < 10 % of the average weight of the concurrent controls and were reported to be within the range of the historical control data.
 There were no other effects on general health, body weight, pup survival or fertility indices in either generation.
 JECFA considered the effect on pup weight seen at the intermediate dose (equal to 250-320 mg/kg bw/day) to be incidental and therefore a NOEL.
+(FAO/WHO, 2004).
-JECFA allocated an ADI for curcumin of 0-3 mg/kg bw/day based on the application of an uncertainty factor of 100 to this NOEL (FAO/WHO, 2004).

-7. EFSA ANS panel (2010) also reported human studies where volunteers were exposed to relatively high doses of curcumin either via single dose or for a few months.
+- 7. In 2010, based on the study used by JECFA, the EFSA ANS panel concluded that the present database supported an ADI of 3 mg/kg bw/day, also based on significant decreases in the average bodyweights of Wistar rat F2 generation pups (EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS), 2010). - 8.
+EFSA ANS panel (2010) also reported human studies where volunteers were exposed to relatively high doses of curcumin either via single dose or for up to several months.
 Based on the results, for dose levels up to 12,000 mg/day, only short-term and semi-chronic adverse effects, such as gastrointestinal effects, headache and rash were observed, but without clear dose-relationship.